-When you buy a brand new set of tyres, the tread depth is 8 mm, but over time this wears down and as a result tyres get worse at gripping the road.
-So by the time the tyre tread is down to 3 mm, they are – according to tyre experts – nearly 80% worn.
-That’s a substantial loss of braking ability.
+When you buy a brand new set of tyres, the tread depth is 8 mm, but over time this wears down and as a result, tyres get worse at gripping the road.
+As you can imagine, in winter the grip on the road gets substantially worse, so by the time the tyre tread is down to 3 mm, they are – according to tyre experts – nearly 80% worn.
+That’s a massively increased loss of braking ability.
 Now consider this: many part worn tyres are sold with a tread depth of just 2mm…

 Reduced tyre tread affects your ability to successfully stop safely in the wet – you’ll end up travelling further after you hit the brakes if your tyres are too worn down, compared to if they aren’t.
 That’s why most experts, including the Royal Society for the Prevention of Accidents, and the DVLA, recommend we should all change our tyres when they’re down to 3 mm.
 3 mm… The trouble is – if you buy a set of part worn tyres – this is the point when they start their new life with you…